prideout/prideout.github.com/_posts/2015-09-15-coordinate-fields.md

 This led to their linear-time algorithm, which is probably the best way to generate the SDF on a CPU, because it's simple and fast.

-Next I'd like to introduce a new function that leverages the EDT function, but produces a set of coordinates instead of a scalar value:
+Next I'd like to introduce a new function that leverages the EDT function, but produces a set of points instead of a scalar value:

 <math display="block">
     <mi>g</mi><mfenced><mi>p</mi></mfenced>